RevealBi/Documentation/en/developer/setup-configuration/setup-configuration-desktop.md

 [**link**](#cefsharp-fix).

 > [!NOTE]
-You will need to install Microsoft.Data.SqlClient (1.1.3) package to your project manually to be able to visualize Microsoft Sql Server data.
+> You need to manually install Microsoft.Data.SqlClient (1.1.3) package in your project to be able to visualize Microsoft Sql Server data.

 ### Using Manual Setup